My name is Rebecca and I blog about my travels and other life adventures as a single mom.

 We rented our house, took the kids out of school (to homeschool temporarily), and headed back to Japan.
 It ended up being a great experience for us individually …but not in terms of healing our relationship.

-The following winter, we went back to Japan for the third time but the kids and I only went for 8 out of the 16 weeks.
-When I returned to Canada, I knew the winds of change were blowing.
-Then when my ex got back, we made the decision to officially separate.
+The following winter, we went back to Japan for the third time but when I returned to Canada, I knew the winds of change were blowing.
+We made the decision to officially separate.

 I felt like a weight had been lifted off my shoulders immediately.
 I know it sounds weird to be full of joy after separating, but sometimes when you are on the wrong path, you don’t realize it until you change direction.
 And when you are on the right path, things just seem to fall into place.